-Maintaining good hygiene and care of your genitals reduces the chances of developing problems like skin irritations and some common infections.
-Often it is assumed that men know the steps to good penis care, but it never hurts to remind yourself of the best practices.
+Maintaining good hygiene and care of your genitals (private parts) reduces the chances of developing problems like skin irritations and some common infections.
+So it's important to know how to wash your penis.
 The same basic principles apply whether you have a foreskin or have been circumcised.

 - Gently wash your penis each day.
 Carefully pull back and clean underneath the foreskin, as well as the tip of your penis (the glans) using only water and a very gentle soap.
 Don't scrub this sensitive area.

 - It is fine to use soap, but using too much could irritate your penis.

 - Make sure you gently pat dry the tip of your penis, the area underneath your foreskin and the rest of your penis.
 Replace the foreskin over the tip of the penis before putting on your underwear.

 - Make sure your underwear has been properly washed, thoroughly rinsed and fully dried before wearing.

 - Make sure you wash your hands before you pass urine or touch your penis.
 This is especially important if you have been handling anything that might irritate your penis, such as chemicals, chilli peppers or heat rub.

 It is normal to have some thick, white discharge under the foreskin.
 This is called smegma.
 If you have a lot of smegma or it is smelly, you may need to wash your penis more often.